kota-shiokara/ShiokaraDocuments/README.md

 # ShiokaraDocuments
-A repository for wikis and other documents written by Shiokara.
+A repository for wikis and other documents written by Ikanoshiokara.